bbauska/Anti-Project-2025/README.md

 corners of the department, including national security–critical and transparency functions.
 All personnel with law enforcement capacity should be removed immediately from office billets and deployed to field billets to maximize law enforcement capacity.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>
+[Department of Homeland Security, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended replacing the entire Homeland Security Advisory Committee.
+Project 2025 recommended replacing the entire Homeland Security Advisory Committee.
 “Replacement of the Entire Homeland Security Advisory Committee.
 The Secretary should plan to quickly remove all current members of the Homeland Security Advisory Committee and replace them as quickly as is feasible.”
 [Department of Homeland Security, Project 2025, accessed 6/24/24]